Veldraeos/bomshot/README.md

 ## Summary
 BOMShot is a python script for Fusion 360 to generate an Excel Spreadsheet Bill of Materials with component image captures and optional .STEP file export

-The spreadsheet generated includes a cover sheet with project details and company logo that is imported from the execution directory resources folder
+The spreadsheet generated includes a cover sheet with project details and company logo that is imported from the script directory resources folder

 Exported files (images and STEP) are stored hierarchically by component assembly